Implementation of an embedded neural network-based output-feedback controller for spark ignition engines

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5626580~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5626580~S5

 Vance, Jonathan B., "Implementation of an embedded neural network-based output-feedback controller for spark ignition engines" (2005).
 Masters Theses.
 5832.